moby/moby/docs/sources/articles/b2d_volume_resize.md

 ## 7. Boot to the disk partitioning ISO

-Manually start the Boot2Docker VM, and the disk partitioning ISO should start up.
+Manually start the Boot2Docker VM in VirtualBox, and the disk partitioning ISO should start up.
 Using GParted, choose the **GParted Live (default settings)** option.
-Choose the default keyboard, language, and XWindows settings, and the GParted tool will start up and display the new VDI volume you created.
+Choose the default keyboard, language, and XWindows settings, and the GParted tool will start up and display the VDI volume you created.
 Right click on the VDI and choose **Resize/Move**.

 <img src="/articles/b2d_volume_images/gparted.png">

-Drag the slider representing the volume to its maximum size, click **Resize/Move**, and then **Apply**.
+Drag the slider representing the volume to the maximum available size, click **Resize/Move**, and then **Apply**.

 <img src="/articles/b2d_volume_images/gparted2.png">